Ahmad Hashim Abd al-Isawi: Abuse allegations

-Courts-Martial
+Courts-martial

 SEAL Team members offered testimony on the character of the SEALs and what they had witnessed.
 This included Carl Higbie, who participated in the capture of al-Isawi and has written two books about the raid and its aftermath.
-Dozens of Republican lawmakers wrote to Secretary of Defense Robert Gates, President Barack Obama, and Chairman of the Joint Chiefs of Staff Admiral Michael Mullen seeking their intervention; Dana Rohrabacher (R-CA) called for the Pentagon to drop all charges against the SEALs, a call echoed by groups like Move America Forward and in conservative media.
-Dan Burton (R-IN) was willing to testify for McCabe about the public support for the SEALs and the outrage at them being tried.
+In the United States, dozens of Republican lawmakers wrote to Secretary of Defense Robert Gates, President Barack Obama, and Chairman of the Joint Chiefs of Staff Admiral Michael Mullen seeking their intervention.
 Claims were made of unlawful command influence, alleging that Major General Charles Cleveland had been inappropriately influenced as the convening authority to proceed to court-martial rather than to dismiss the trial.
 These were dismissed at the McCabe court-martial, but the belief that decisions were driven by the shadow of Abu Ghraib persists in some quarters.
-Colonel Dwight Sullivan, USMCR, was the Chief Defense Counsel for the United States for the Guantanamo military commission from 2005 to 2007 and attended the court-martial; he recorded his observations and analysis at his CAAFlog site.